-- Agreed in principle that the combat, surveillance and self-protection systems of the ANZAC frigates be upgraded; - b.
-Approved Option 4 in the Detailed Business Case (DBC) as the level of capability required at an indicative capital cost of \$354-\$374 million, by undertaking upgrades to air, surface and underwater defensive and surveillance systems; - Noted that this will enable the ships to conduct combat, surveillance and protection operations in the presence of most of the likely threats in the Asia-Pacific region and provide a credible capability in coalition operations elsewhere; and - d.
+- a.
+Agreed in principle that the combat, surveillance and self-protection systems of the ANZAC frigates be upgraded; - Approved Option 412 in the Detailed Business Case (DBC) as the level of capability required at an indicative capital cost of \$354-\$374 million, by undertaking upgrades to air, surface and underwater defensive and surveillance systems; - c.
+Noted that this will enable the ships to conduct combat, surveillance and protection operations in the presence of most of the likely threats in the Asia-Pacific region and provide a credible capability in coalition operations elsewhere; and - d.
 Authorised the Secretary of Defence to: - (1) Issue Requests for Tender for the lead contractor, supply of components and other items as required to deliver the capability level; and - (2) Include in the Requests for Tender an option of acquiring a full combat inventory of up to 30 missiles.

 Requests for Tender were issued in February 2013.
 Evaluation of the five tenders for the Combat System Integrator (CSI) resulted in a clear preferred supplier.
-Two respondents offered a baselined solution that was approximately 15 - 20% less expensive than the other three.
-The higher cost proposals would have resulted in a compromise in capability to maintain the total components and costs from the responses where they differed.
+Two respondents offered a baselined13 solution that was approximately 15 - 20% less expensive than the other three.
+The higher cost proposals would have resulted in a compromise in capability to maintain the total project cost within that agreed to at the Detailed Business Case stage.
+Of the two lower cost solutions, one tender had a noticeably lower evaluation score, and posed a higher level of project and schedule risk.
+Conversely, the Lockheed Martin Canada (LMC) tender was a thorough response with a lower level of risk reflective of FSU being an extension of LMC's existing Halifax Class Frigate upgrade for the Royal Canadian Navy.

-&lt;sup>13 Option 4 is described in Volume 3, Capability Definition Phase.
+12 Option 4 is described in Volume 3, Capability Definition Phase.